RichieSams/FiberTaskingLib/README.md

 ##Supported Platforms
--Windows
+- Windows
--Any platform that can compile / use Boost.Context
+- Any platform that can compile / use Boost.Context
 	- Currently, I have only tested this with GCC in Ubuntu
 	- I am planning on testing other setups